Study Costs

 The approximate annual living expenses are about $10,000 for a single student, which includes accommodation as well as other daily expenses.
 An additional $4,000 will be required for a spouse and an additional $3,000 for each dependent, to cover 12 months of living expenses.

 However, the expenses are diverse for different people depending on the lifestyles and this is just a rough idea.
-The foremost expenses can be split up as:

 Note: This is only an approximation of basic living expenses and should only be used as a guide.
 Individual costs may vary depending on factors including a student’s lifestyle, marital status, program of study etc.